-We laughed and got ready to ride our bikes home.
-Across from Nathan’s I saw the same pimp from last year.
-He was talking at a girl our age.”
+We laugh and get ready to ride our bikes home.
+Across from Nathan’s I see the same pimp from last year.
+He’s talking to a girl our age.”

 “Look at that girl, Scott.
 The guy’s she’s with is a pimp.
 He tried to get me to work for him last year.”

-We watched the pimp leave her by herself.
+We watch the pimp leave her by herself.

 “Com’n, Scott.
 Let’s talk to her.”

-We walked over and said, “Hi.”
-She seemed pleased we were talking with her.
+We walk over and say, “Hi.”
+She seems pleased we’re talking with her.